How can an extension help me?

 If your application is not accepted you should submit the work as normal.

 Your Module Tutor will explain the procedure for submitting work for which an extension has been granted.

-Where an extension has been granted, you will only be able to enter a plea of mitigation in respect of this assignment / practice document if you experience a different unpredictable or unforeseen event during the period of the extension or suffer a sudden deterioration or unexpected continuation of a previously notified condition.
+Where an extension has been granted, you will only be able to submit a claim for mitigating circumstances in respect of the same assignment / practice document if you experience a different unpredictable or unforeseen event during the period of the extension or suffer a sudden deterioration or unexpected continuation of a previously notified condition.